LeetLLM

 Step 3: Community detection (Leiden algorithm)

 After the graph is built, we need to find natural clusters of related entities.
-Think of it like grouping the support tickets into themes: shipping problems, refund problems, product defects.
-The difference is that the algorithm decides the groups based on how densely entities connect to each other, not on keyword matching.
+In an incident corpus, those clusters might become themes such as cache pressure, queue starvation, release risk, and eval flakiness.
+The algorithm decides the groups based on how densely entities connect to each other, not on keyword matching.

-The algorithm optimizes modularity (QQQ), a measure of community structure quality in the extracted graph.
+One quality function Leiden can optimize is modularity (QQQ), a measure of community structure quality in the extracted graph.
 In plain terms, modularity asks: "Are there more edges inside each group than we'd expect by chance?"
-A high QQQ indicates strong clustering in that graph; it doesn't prove that extraction captured the real-world topic correctly.
+A high QQQ indicates strong clustering in that graph; it doesn't prove that extraction captured the underlying topic correctly.

 For an unweighted, undirected graph, the formula is: